Arthritis in lower back can utterly ruin your life but there is hope.

 Research shows that if you are significantly over weight, that losing a lot of weight is the most important treatment you can do for arthritic hips, knees and feet.
 So choose: a knee replacement (or two?) or lose 50 pounds.
 Your call, it's probably going to be one or the other.

 It's true in religion, but it's true in healthcare too.
 Like: "You have arthritis, Mrs Jones.
 I'm afraid there's nothing to be done."

 It's a conviction commonly held in medical circles and light years from the scientifically proven truth.
-Think fatty fish, think exercise, think weight loss, think strawberries, think magnesium deficiency ( FRESH SPINACH RECIPES - the richest source of magnesium.) ... think Chiropractic.
+Think fatty fish, think exercise, think weight loss, think strawberries, think magnesium deficiency (FRESH SPINACH - the richest source of magnesium.) ... think Chiropractic.

 But yes, sometimes it is difficult.
 Always?
 Definitely not!